-All written test papers are sent to Cambridge English Language Assessment for marking, which is completed within two weeks.
+All written test papers are sent to Cambridge Assessment International Education for marking, which is completed within two weeks.
 Results are issued within one month of the test dates, allowing for despatch time.

 Every candidate who sits for all three components of a Cambridge Young Learners English Test receives an award, which has a maximum of five shields (Cambridge shields) for each test component.

 If you have any questions about your results, contact the CEFL centre where you registered for the exam.